Table of Contents

 Crop breeding research is also crucial to the success of a more sustainable agroecological system, providing farmers with access to a broad range of crop varieties that can be readily adapted to farm-specific conditions and practices.
 Breeding research programs have dwindled in recent years, leaving farmers increasingly reliant on a limited set of varieties tailored to the needs of industrial farms.

 To help farmers adopt sustainable practices, it’s vitally important that we continue to support agroecology research, along with outreach and education to help farmers make effective use of the science.

 Sustainable agriculture and farm policy

 While US farm policy continues to put the lion’s share of public resources behind subsidizing overproduction of corn and other commodity crops, there have been some encouraging signs.
 The most recent versions of the farm bill have included provisions to support more organic farming, to make it easier for fruit and vegetable farmers to qualify for crop insurance, and to help farmers adopt more sustainable practices on their own working lands.

-But if we want to see sustainable farming become the dominant model in the US, we need to go much further.
+If we want to see sustainable farming become the dominant model in the US, we need policies like those in the ARA—and we can’t stop there.
 UCS has published a series of reports and issue briefs that offer recommendations for promoting sustainable agriculture through farm policy, as part of our overall goal of transforming our food system to provide healthy, affordable, fairly and sustainably produced food for all Americans.
 We encourage you to take a look–and then contact your representatives to ask them to support sustainable agriculture.